miguelmota/ethereum-development-with-go-book/en/smart-contract-deploy/README.md

+---
+description: Tutorial on how to deploy a smart contract with Go.
+---

 # Deploying a Smart Contract

 If you haven't already, check out the [section on smart contract compiation](../smart-contract-compile) since this lesson requires knowledge on compiling a solidity smart contract to a Go contract file.